-Hakata ward is known as the traditional centre for the manufacturing of Hakata ningyo dolls.
+Hakata Ward is known as the traditional centre for the manufacturing of Hakata ningyo dolls.
 These traditional Japanese dolls are popular throughout the country and continue to come from the region.

-The region also has a musical legacy, as the home of Mentai Rock.
+The region also has a musical legacy as the home of Mentai Rock.
 The musical genre spawned the creation of many J-pop idols in the early 1980s and has recently experienced a revival.

-Where to stay: The best hotels in Hakata
+Recommended hotels in Hakata

 Hakata offers a wide range of hotels, including several options right near Fukuoka Airport and Hakata Station.
 The diverse selection includes everything from three-star hotels to luxury resorts and traditional Japanese inns.

 - Hotel WBF Grande Hakata: As one of the highest-rated hotels in Fukuoka, this hotel strives to deliver exceptional customer service.
 The staff is incredibly helpful, providing directions or dining recommendations.
 You’re also a short walk from Hakata Station, making it easy to venture out and explore the city.

 - Hotel Okura Fukuoka: Located in the heart of the Hakata ward, this luxury hotel provides guests with 10 different dining options.
 You also get access to an indoor pool and an onsite microbrewery.
 For a five-star hotel, the rates are surprisingly reasonable, so book early as rooms fill up quickly.